timenolthof/irmaethereumscheme/README.md

 ### Frontend

-The project contains a very simple (frontend)[frontend] that can be used to create new IRMA schemes on Ethereum, and read IRMA scheme data from Github or Ethereum.
+The project contains a very simple (frontend)[https://github.com/timenolthof/irmaethereumscheme/tree/master/frontend] that can be used to create new IRMA schemes on Ethereum, and read IRMA scheme data from Github or Ethereum.
 It is included for demo purposes only.

 ### Integration in irmago